Contact

 From as far back as I remember, I've loved both wildlife and art.
 I grew up in the small, rural New Hampshire town of New Ipswich.
 In my free time I was always either out fishing, searching for turtles and snakes or I was painting.
 My father was a biology teacher and our home hosted a large menagerie of animals, including a turtle named Heathcliff and two pigeons named Mel and Leroy.

-In both 2017 and 2018 I received the Roger Tory Peterson Wild American Art Award.
-My work has been featured in Yankee Magazine, Fine Art Connoisseur Magazine and other publications.
-I also have exhibited in many fine art galleries, and my paintings hang in the permanent collection of museums.
-Recently I worked with Orvis to create exclusive trout prints.
+My work has twice received the Roger Tory Peterson Wild American Art Award, the Artist For Conservation Medal of Excellence and the international wildlife art award, The Golden Turtle.
+My work has also been featured in Fine Art Connoisseur Magazine, Artists Magazine, Yankee Magazine and other publications.
+I have exhibited in many fine art galleries, and my paintings hang in the permanent collection of museums.
+I’ve worked with Orvis to create exclusive trout prints.
 In 2023 I was named a fellow in The Explorer’s Club.
 When I'm not painting, I still spend my free time looking for turtles and snakes, fishing, and kayaking.